mobvoi/ticdesign/_en/doc/index.md

 Regarding more ways for general usage, refer the [official Android file] [android-fab].

 Among Ticwear’s distinctive modifications, the principal change has been increasing the `minimum`, minimizing modes (original control only supports `shown` and `hidden` modes).
-This mode will cause the push button to reduce to a small dot, and not shelter the script.
+This mode will cause the push button to reduce to a small dot, and not shelter the text.
 It will also point out the user’s operable elements.

 The usage is similar to `show()` and `hide()`.Call to minimize () to minimize button.
 It will tigger `OnVisibilityChangedListener.onMinimum` when the button gets minimized.

 `BackgroundDrawable` cites a [circular progress drawable](#cpd) and sets the progress, transparency, and mode for the drawable.

 ### <a name="cpd"></a>CircularProgressDrawable {#cpd}

 The circular progress drawable, similar to Android’s [`progressBar`][android-progressbar], is divided into two modes, which are `determinate` and `indeterminate` according to its effect.
 The `indeterminate` mode displays the current progress of `progressBar` and the `indeterminate` mode dynamically rotates the `progressBar`.

 Users can dynamically set the progress, alpha value, and color for `progressBar` within the codes.
 While no settings are done, we automatically `tint` the `progressBar` the background color and set an `alpha` value as 50%.
-In any cases, the `progress` mode automatically turns into `determinate` when it is set within the codes.
+In any cases, the `progress` mode automatically turns into `determinate` when it is setted within the codes.

 During initialization, the user can start various kinds of default settings for `progressBar`, such as every circle’s duration, initial angles, the maximum and minimum angles, etc. These attributes cannot be modified after being generated in `CircularProgressDrawable`.

 In FAB, users can choose whether to include the progress bar or not.
-When there is no progress bar, the progress and `progressbar’s ` color can be still set in FAB, but with no effect.
+When there is no progress bar, the progress and `progressbar’s ` color can be still set in FAB, but no effect.

 ### <a name="primary-button"></a>Primary Button {#primary-button}